Topaz is a modern scab-resistant variety from the Czech Republic, with a sweet-tart flavor.

 Topaz is essentially an orange-flushed apple, but will readily color-up to a crimson red in climates with sunny fall days and cool nights.

-Topaz was developed in the Czech Republic and has a complex ancestry, but is distantly related to Lord Lambourne and James Grieve, and seems to inherit some of the juicy tartness of these varieties.
+Topaz was developed by Dr. Jaroslav Tupy and his team at the Institute of Experimental Botany of the Academy of Sciences of the Czech Republic (IEB).
+It has a complex ancestry, but is distantly related to Lord Lambourne and James Grieve, and seems to inherit some of the juicy tartness of these varieties.

 Scan the QR code with your smartphone's camera to quickly view this page on your smartphone.
 Find out more about QR codes here.